 Macerating the fruit:

 Prepare fruits, by slicing the cherries in half and chopping some of the raisins if you wish and place in a large mixing bowl.
+Add the nuts.
 Add 3 tablespoons brandy (or sherry), I prefer brandy, to the fruit and stir so that all of the fruit is covered and glistening.
 Cover the bowl and allow to stand overnight or for a few days, depending on your time frame.
 I then add a little more brandy over a few days if the fruit seems to have soaked it all up.
 The more brandy the better I say, when it comes to the Christmas pudding.

 2 oz mixed peel/65 g